 Becoming a mystery shopper often comes up as an easy way to make some supplemental income.
 If you like to shop, what better way is there to make some money than to get paid to shop?
-The trouble is that mystery shopping is sometimes just that — a mystery.
-Many people question whether it’s even a legitimate job.
+Here’s everything you need to know about this side hustle.

 What Is a Mystery Shopper?

 A mystery shopper is a person hired by a retailer or marketing research company to shop at one or several locations and report back on the overall customer experience.
 It’s one of the few job opportunities in which you can bank on your shopping skills.